harvester/docs/docs/settings/settings.md

 ## `auto-disk-provision-paths`

-This setting allows Harvester to automatically add disks that match the given glob pattern as VM storages.
+This setting allows Harvester to automatically add disks that match the given glob pattern as VM storage.
-It's possible to provide multiple patterns by separating them with comma.
+It's possible to provide multiple patterns by separating them with a comma.

 !!! warning
     - This setting is applied to **every Node** in the cluster.